horinlabs/data-inspector/README.md

 The same of above rule, but using strict validation.

-### different

-The attribute must have a value different than the one passed for the rule.

 ### digits

 The attribute must be a number and has a value where its digits matches the value on the rule.